HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## How to check if a file is in use in PowerShell?
+## How to Check if a File Is in Use in Powershell?

 Here is an example function that tries to rename files given to it with the same names and if it was successful, it will consider that file not in use.